-We meet early in Belfast City Centre at Bed & Bike HQ, your bike will be fitted to you so that you are ready to head out in the best of comfort.
-You will have overnighted in preparation for your guided cycling holiday at Jury’s in central Belfast (3-star), ideally located a short walk from Bed & Bike HQ.
+We meet early in Belfast City Centre at Bed & Bike HQ.
+Your bike will be fitted to you, as required, so that you are ready to head out in the best of comfort.
+You will have overnighted in preparation for your self-guided cycling holiday in a Belfast City centre Hotel, ideally located a short walk from Bed & Bike HQ.

-After lunch we tackle the remaining 22 miles of Day One, routing our bikes along quiet lough coastal roads to the picture postcard village of Strangford.
+After lunch you tackle the remaining 22 miles of Day One, routing your bikes along quiet lough coastal roads to the picture postcard village of Strangford.

-We finish the day by walking our bikes on to the Strangford to Portaferry ferry and enjoy a picturesque ten minute crossing to Portaferry (at the cost of a whole £1 – covered for you by your guide!)
+You finish the day by walking our bikes on to the Strangford to Portaferry ferry and enjoy a picturesque ten minute crossing to Portaferry (at the cost of a whole £1!)

 Dating back to the 1700s, The Portaferry Hotel, in the heart of the village, is steeped in history and surrounded by the breath-taking landscape of Strangford Lough.